yrdsb-peths/final-greenfoot-project-raymondso123/README.md

-PROJECT TITLE: Futurebound
+PROJECT TITLE: Futurebound <br />
-PURPOSE OF PROJECT:
+PURPOSE OF PROJECT: <br />
-A racing game where you travel through different times in history using your time travel ability.
+A racing game where you try to run your opponent off the road and then you are able to free drive, but be sure to never slow down! <br />
-VERSION or DATE: 06/12/24
+VERSION or DATE: 06/12/24 <br />
-HOW TO START THIS PROJECT: Open Greenfoot File
+HOW TO START THIS PROJECT: Open Greenfoot File <br />
-AUTHORS: Raymond So
+AUTHORS: Raymond So <br />
 TECHNICAL FEATS:
 - Custom Pixel Rendering Engine w/ Support for Curved roads
 - Parallax Vehicles and Skybox
-- Interesting Story
+- Interesting Story <br />

-USER INSTRUCTIONS:
+USER INSTRUCTIONS: <br />
 Use arrow keys to move